-Know for his TV roles in The Rockford Files and Maverick, and for films like The Great Escape, Garner made an "explosive revelation" in his 2011 autobiography The Garner Files, that he has smoked marijuana for much of his adult life.
+Know for his TV roles in Maverick and The Rockford Files, and for films like The Great Escape, Garner made an "explosive revelation" in his 2011 autobiography The Garner Files: that he has smoked marijuana for much of his adult life.

 Garner wrote: “I started smoking it in my late teens.
 I drank to get drunk but ultimately didn’t like the effect.
 Not so with grass.
 It had the opposite effect from alcohol: it made me more tolerant and forgiving.